CygnusX-26/engine/README.md

 Polygons:
  1. ff any degree >= 3 are suppored
- 2. without a material will be rendered `SKYBLUE`
+ 2. without a material will be rendered `DIM`
  3. with a material will use the corresponding `.mtl` definition.

+Check out my [blog post](https://b.neilhommes.xyz/2025/06/16/engine/) that talks a bit about the foundations of computer graphics.

 > `.mtl` file paths are from the root of the project directory.
 For example `vp.mtl`.